genio/http-ghttp/README.md

 # DESCRIPTION

-The GNOME [libghttp](http://ftp.gnome.org/pub/gnome/sources/libghttp) project has been dead since 2009.
-This, this library is deprecated.
+The GNOME [libghttp](http://ftp.gnome.org/pub/gnome/sources/libghttp) project has been dead since 2002.
+Thus, this library is deprecated.

 **Do not use this module!**